 REV DAVID MCBETH (CHAIR)

 Rev David is rector of Clooney Parish in Londonderry and is a keen Gospel singer having released two albums already.
 He served his curacy in Glendermott before spending 4 years as rector of Dungiven & Bovevagh Parish.
+Rev David is also the CIYD board member for DRY.

 MARGARET BOYD (SECRETARY)